awebisam/hashnode/ckxkhy7h300z1tss165w82via.md

-## Mastering Django ORM.
-Use Q objects to filter Django Queryset.
+## Mastering Django ORM I | Use Q objects to filter Django Queryset.

 We all know that we can use Django ORM as a high-level interface to interact with databases.
 And we can use normal methods like `get()`, `filter()` to narrow down our search.
 But, there comes a stage in our project that it becomes tedious to handle looong lines and chains of filtering.
 Such as: